 is included in the self-employment earnings of the spouse carrying on the trade or business.

-in self-employment earnings.
-These include USDA payments to compensate for lost income resulting from reductions in tobacco
+because you reduced or stopped farming activities.
+These include USDA payments to compensate for lost income resulting from

 it is temporarily inactive).
 A connection exists if it is clear the payment would not have been made but for your conduct